Ask Pauline a Question

 I’ll explain how the Wise debit card works, including how it's linked to an account that you can transfer money in and out of.
 It’s a very good alternative to credit cards with no foreign transaction fees if you’re not eligible, don’t want to earn points or don’t need access to credit.

-Editor’s Review: What we love about the Wise Travel Money Card
+Editor’s Review: What we love about the Wise Travel Money card

 Let’s start by looking at how Wise cards are linked to an account.
 When you apply for a Wise card, you’ll be directed to set up a Wise multi-currency account first.
 A Wise account is fully digital, has no monthly fees and allows you to preload money in various currencies, which you can access using the app and your Wise debit card.